 - Set up a second feeding station if one hen is bullying the others by guarding a single feeding station.

-- If possible, provide hens with space outdoors to roam or at least a run with fresh grass and bugs.
+- If possible, provide hens with space outdoors to roam or at least a run with fresh grass and insects.

 Extreme Cures for Egg-Eating Hens

-- Buy roll-away nesting boxes.
-When the hen lays an egg in one of these boxes, the egg rolls out of the nesting box, and the hen can't reach it.
+- Use roll-away nesting boxes.
+When a hen lays an egg in one of these boxes, the egg rolls out of the nesting box, and the hen can't reach it.

 - Place golf balls in the nests.
 In theory, the hens will tire of pecking at these faux eggs, which can help to break their habit of pecking actual eggs.

 - Fill an eggshell with mustard, which chickens hate.
-Make a small hole at the ends of an egg and blow out the contents.
-Replace the content with yellow mustard.
-Place the mustard-filled egg in the nesting box.
+Make a small hole at each end of an egg, and blow out the contents.
+Then, squeeze yellow mustard inside the empty shell, and place the mustard-filled egg in the nesting box.